 No. In some cases targeted medications combined with a behavioral therapy is the right course of action.
-In some cases, psychiatric medications impede progress, create new symptoms and problems, and have intensified problematic patterns.
+Unfortunately, psychiatric medications may impede progress, create new symptoms and problems, and intensify problematic patterns.
 Medications as a front line treatment have yielded little success for the majority of common presenting emotional and behavioral problems and are widely misapplied and overprescribed in the United States.

 How do I make a first appointment?

 Please call our office to speak with our office staff.
-If you decide to go forward an administrative staff will set up your first appointment, review your benefits, and direct you to download the forms you will need to complete before the first session.
+If you decide to go forward an administrative staff member will set up your first appointment, review your benefits, and direct you to download the forms you will need to complete prior to the first session.
 You will be guaranteed a safe, comfortable, and private environment.
 We look forward to hearing from you!

 Where are you located and how do I get there?

 We are located at the corner of West Broad St. and New St. in downtown Bethlehem, PA.
 Our address is 1 West Broad St. Bethlehem, PA 18018.
 We are located on the 8th floor in the one Bethlehem Plaza Building (Brick Restaurant occupies the first floor).